kaitlinisaac/KaitlinIsaacPortfolio/src/content/videos/8th-grade-winter-concert-2021.md

 # 8th Grade Winter Concert 2021

-This video captures a backstage perspective of the Lincoln Middle School 8th Grade Band's Winter Concert in December 2021.
-You'll hear the students performing while I conduct just off stage — a behind-the-scenes look at a milestone moment in our program's return to live music.
+This video captures a backstage perspective of the Burley Middle School 8th Grade Band's Winter Concert in December 2021.
+You will hear the students performing while I conduct — a behind-the-scenes look at a milestone moment in our program's return to live music.

 ## Program and Performance